shidennn/Regression-models/README.md

 # Regression-models
-Building and evaluating regression models.
+Building and evaluating regression models.<br>
+This model failed due to lack of data i collected.